webex/webex-windows-sdk/README.md

 1. Right click your project, and select "Manage NuGet Packages..."
 2. Search "Cisco.Webex.WindowsSDK" in the Browse tag
-3. Install the lastest stable version
+3. Install the latest stable version

 ## Usage
 To use the SDK, you will need Cisco Webex integration credentials.
 If you do not already have a Cisco Webex account, visit the [Cisco Webex for Developers portal](https://developer.webex.com/) to create your account and [register an integration](https://developer.webex.com/authentication.html#registering-your-integration).
 Your app will need to authenticate users via an [OAuth](https://oauth.net/) grant flow for existing Cisco Webex users or a [JSON Web Token](https://jwt.io/) for guest users without a Cisco Webex account.